photown/private-pdf/README.md

 [Check it out!](https://photown.github.io/private-pdf/)

-This tool has mainly been tested on Chrome on Windows 11.
+This tool has mainly been tested on desktop Chrome on Windows 11.

 ## Features